renweizhukov/esp32-aliyun-demo-mini/README.md

 esp32-aliyun-demo-mini
 ======================

-Based on [esp32-aliyun-demo](https://github.com/espressif/esp32-aliyun-demo), to reduce the binary size (i.e., libmain.a and main.bin), we extract the dependencies of mqtt-example from the library esp32-aliyun and compile them with mqtt-example together.
+Based on [esp32-aliyun-demo](https://github.com/espressif/esp32-aliyun-demo), to reduce the binary size (i.e., libmain.a and main.bin), we extract the dependencies of mqtt-example from the library esp32-aliyun, compile them into a library, and then link the library to the demo program `mqtt-example`.

 # 1. Set up the development environment on Ubuntu 16.04LTS.